 Our Symptom checker provides clinical advice on what to do next based on your symptoms.

 Chest pain is any sort of pain felt in your upper body, from your jaw and shoulders down to your ribs.
+It can be a symptom of a heart attack.
 Find out the facts and when to be concerned.

-Coronary heart disease symptoms
+Coronary heart disease and atherosclerosis

-Acting fast when you notice the warning signs of a heart attack could save your life — or someone else's.
-Here's how to recognise the symptoms.
+Acting fast when you notice the warning signs of a heart attack could save a life.
+Here's how to recognise the symptoms of a heart attack.